emirsoyturk/Maze/README.md

-## Short description
+## Description
-The goal of this project is create fully connected map and find the desirable random point on the map starting from center.
-The achieve both purpose I used Breadth First Search algorithm.
-Every time user clicked on the application, a new random fully connected map is appear after it is created.
-And solving algorithm starts to find desirable point.
-Depends on the random map and location of the point finding time may change.
+The goal of this project is to create a fully connected map and find the desirable random point on the map starting from the center.
+The achieve both purposes I used the Breadth-First Search algorithm.
+Every time user clicked on the application, a new random fully connected map appears after it is created.
+And solving algorithm starts to find the desirable point.
+Depending on the random map and location of the point finding time may change.

 ## Demo GIF